 Habitual consumption of even just one small cup of coffee per day can produce withdrawal symptoms.

 Caffeine is a psychoactive stimulant that decreases drowsiness by blocking adenosine receptors.
 Adenosine is a neurotransmitter connected to the body’s sleep-wake processes.
 By blocking the receptors, caffeine can allow a person to experience a temporary, improved feeling of wakefulness.

-Caffeine also boosts other hormones and neurotransmitters like adrenaline and dopamine, as well as constricts blood flow to the brain.
+Caffeine also boosts other hormones and neurotransmitters like adrenaline and dopamine, and reduces blood flow to the brain.

-The more caffeine consumed daily, the more intense the withdrawal symptoms tend to be.
-Symptom duration varies but might end between two and nine days.
+The more caffeine consumed daily, the more intense withdrawal symptoms tend to be.
+Symptom duration varies but might end between 2 and 9 days.